 MRI has an important advantage over other techniques like X-ray – it is so much safer since it does not involve ionising radiation.
 This means it is possible to do studies of child development as children grow, and to follow disease as it progresses in a patient, as well as the effects of any treatments.
 In Christchurch, the researchers are particularly interested in using this technique to learn more about Parkinson's disease, depression, bipolar disorder and responses to facial expressions.

 The results from these kinds of studies are providing new information on how a diseased brain and a healthy brain work and will lead to a much greater understanding of the human brain.

-Brain scientist Tracy Melzer from resonance imaging (MRI) scans of blood flow in the brain will help pinpoint early changes of Parkinson's disease and dementia.
+Brain scientist, Tracy Melzer from the New Zealand Brain Research Institute, hopes that magnetic resonance imaging (MRI) scans of blood flow in the brain will help pinpoint early changes of Parkinson's disease and dementia.
 Find out more in this Radio New Zealand interview.

-Search for early signs of demtia with Parkinson's disease
+Search for early signs of dementia with Parkinson's disease